Implication

 For this reason, today this word is used in academic fields, such as logic or psychoanalysis, to say that something leads to something else or carries it with it.
 For example: “p implies q” (p → q) is one of the typical forms of expression of symbolic logic, and means that there is a verifiable relationship between p and q, such that if something happens in the first, it will also have a consequence in the second.

-You may be interested: Poser
+You may be interested: Infrastructure

 Some other examples of using these words in a sentence are as follows: